£318,000 bridging loan to convert a mixed-use commercial property into residential

 Result

-With a fast turnaround on the case, our broker was able to deliver to his client even in such an unusual scenario.
-The client was then able to purchase the property and start making progress on his plans.
+With a swift resolution to the case, our broker demonstrated their commitment to being trustworthy and helpful by delivering results to their client, even in the face of such an unusual scenario.
+Thanks to their innovative approach, the client was able to proceed with purchasing the property and initiating progress on their plans.